newrelic/node-newrelic/README.md

 ### Known issues:

 * The agent works only with Node.js 0.6 and newer.
+Certain features rely on Node 0.8.
+Some features may behave differently between 0.8 and 0.10.
+The agent is optimized for newer versions of Node.
 * The metric names displayed in New Relic are a work in progress.
 The flexibility of Node's HTTP handling and routing presents unique challenges to the New Relic data model.
 We're working on a set of